A Page About Me… About You… About Being Human!

 Curious of my ‘new-found negativity’, anyway, and with time on my hands – because I could barely walk out of the house for the next few weeks! – I turned to self-help books.
 Books, teachings, videos… everything I could find on so-called self-improvement and spirituality.
 And it was then that I started to notice the full range of my negativity, my blaming others, my lack of confidence and low self-esteem.
 Ouch, that hurt too!

-Get The Daily Reset! – your weekday reminder of the 3 Principles understanding.
+Join Daily Reset!
+E-zine – your daily weekday reminder of the 3 Principles understanding.

 Then I Discovered The Inside-Out Understanding via Michael Neill